 If you’re going to compare the various watches, it helps to first think about price.
 The older watches are cheaper – especially the Garmin Forerunner 945.
 You can find some good deals out there.
 So you should definitely weigh whether the limited new features are worth the price difference.

 If you want the shiny, high res watch face – it may be worth the upgrade.
 But otherwise, you’re probably better off sticking with one of the older watches.
+Other than the display, there’s nothing that sets the 965 apart from the 955 – other than the price tag.

 How Is the Garmin Forerunner 965 Different?